piotrm1991/books-catalog-front-angular/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng install` to install all the packages and then `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.